penguoir/nextstep-content/front-end/advanced-development-tools/sass.md

 ---

 SASS is a tool that compiles your CSS files.
 SASS adds features to CSS to make it more scaleable.
-For example, variables, functions, and nesting.
+For example, it adds variables, functions, and nesting.

 1. Read through [this gist that goes through SASS examples][sass-examples].